What is Business Expansion? Your Guide to International Growth

-Business expansion is about growth, but the routes to achieve it vary.
-One key aspect is focusing on existing customers to ensure loyalty and repeat business.
+Business expansion takes many forms, whether that’s leveraging the loyalty of existing customers to extend your influence into their networks or branching out into totally new business models.
 Below, we examine the most common types of business expansion and the unique considerations each entails.

 Types of Business Expansion